“But mere thinking cannot give us a sense of the ultimate…”(Albert Einstein).

 Transcendence of Thinking and Language

 There are many ways to transcend thought and language.
 For example, if I become fully aware of my breathing, I am just breathing, I am no longer just thinking about it.
 Breathing in, I breathe in life, I breathe in the universe; breathing out, I let go into the universe, I die to myself; and in the little gaps between the inhalation and the exhalation and the exhalation and the inhalation, I am beyond time.
 Thus, in a simple breathing cycle, I can experience life, death, and eternity (which is not endless time but beyond time).
 Of course, I don’t think of all that while breathing, I experience all that.
 What I have just written about breathing is an afterthought, a conceptualization of my experience.
 To communicate this experience, I have to resort to thinking and language.
 The danger is that the linguistic formulation is mistaken for what is actually happening.
-As I have pointed out in the preceding chapter, words are not the experience.
-There is always infinitely more than can be said about anything.
+There is always infinitely more than what can be said about anything.

-According to Osho, laughing, dancing and singing are the easiest doors to what in Zen is called no-mind, which is the transcendence of the thinking mind (Bhagwan Shree Rajneesh (Osho).
-1984.
-The Book.
-Series II from I to Q. Rajneeshpuram, OR: Rajneesh Foundation International, p.
+According to Osho, laughing, dancing and singing are the easiest doors to what in Zen is called no-mind, which is the transcendence of the thinking mind (Rajneesh 1984, p.
 109-112).
 If one gets totally into laughing, laughing is the quickest way to transcend the thinking mind.
 One cannot totally laugh and think at the same time.
 Total laughter stops the thinking mind immediately.
-It is an instant vacation from the thinking mind (see Laughter Quotes: we feel good and happy because we are no longer bothered by thoughts (see also Laughter Yoga).
+It is an instant vacation from the thinking mind. (see also Laughter Yoga).

-There are many other ways of meditation that allow us to transcend thinking (see, for example, Osho.
-Meditation.
-The First and Last Freedom.
-A Practical guide to Meditation.
-Cologne, Germany: Rebel House, and other meditation books by Osho).
-However, much regular practice is required.
+There are many other ways of meditation that allow us to transcend thinking (see, for example, Osho 1998, 2004).
+However, regular practice is required.
 Occasionally, transcendence of thinking also happens spontaneously.
 But for most people such episodes are short-lived and beyond their control.
 When they want to turn off the thinking mind because they don’t need it or don't want it, they are unable to do it.
 Thus, most of us have become slaves of the thinking mind and as a result our lives have become greatly impoverished.
 For this reason there is increased interest in a variety of relaxation methods and meditation.

 Continue with Chapter 7 on AQAL Map by Ken Wilber Integrates the Unnamable and Namable, or return to Table of Contents of this book ms on Healing Thinking and Being.